From hanging out with penguins to climbing Table Mountain, here are some awesome, fun things to do in Cape Town, South Africa.

 2) Visit The Penguins At Boulder Beach

-Next up on this list of fun things to do in Cape Town is paying a visit to the penguins at Boulder Beach.
+Next up on this list of best things to do in Cape Town is paying a visit to the penguins at Boulder Beach.
 Known as “jackass” penguins, these cute locals are anything but.
 At the beach you will find a penguin resort of sorts with man-made penguin condominiums and an elevated walkway for guests to enjoy the wildlife from a safe distance.

 If you want a closer look head to nearby Foxy Beach beach where you may be lucky enough to swim next to these penguins.